 Electrophysiology/Cardiac Rhythm Management

-In the United States, more than 850,000 people are hospitalized for an abnormal heart rhythm (arrhythmias) each year.
+In the United States, more than 850,000 people are hospitalized each year for an abnormal heart rhythm (cardiac arrhythmias).

 Electrophysiology is used to diagnose and treat patients with all types of arrhythmias such as:

 A full-service electrophysiology lab is available at Mercy Fitzgerald Hospital.
-Physicians board-certified in clinical electrophysiology lead the heart care team in offering procedures such as:
+Physicians who are board-certified in clinical electrophysiology lead the hospital's heart care team in offering such procedures as:

 EP Studies are used to determine what is causing arrhythmias by recording the path of the heart's electrical signals.

-Catheter ablation is a minimally invasive treatment that cauterizes (burns) cells of the heart muscle that cause the abnormal heart rhythm.
+Catheter ablation is a minimally invasive treatment that cauterizes (burns) cells of the heart muscle that are causing the abnormal heart rhythm.

 Implantable Cardioverter Defibrillator (ICD)

-ICDs are used to deliver electrical shocks to the heart, sense the heart rhythm and sometimes pace the heart, as needed.
+ICDs deliver electrical shocks to the heart.
+These devices can sense the heart rhythm and, as needed, can pace the heart.

 Find an electrophysiologist near you.